ds4se/chapters/andymeneely/security_gotchas.md

 Thus, any measurement or analysis of security that relies on a "bag of tricks" approach is doomed to fail.
 "Tried SQL injection?
 Tried cross-site scripting?
 Then you must be secure."
 This is a reactive approach that does not take into account future innovation.
 Hackers start with the well-known vulnerabilities, yes, but security is defined by its lack of failures - including those that have not even been conceived of.

 Too often, security assessment (even security research) focuses on preventing attacks that have already happened and focus less on preventing all attacks in the future.
 Most security measurement tools will fail when placed under microscope of security's most unforgiving question: "how will this protect us from attacks we don't even know of yet?"

+Instead, a more mature mindset is one that understand the trade-offs.
+"If we encrypt this traffic, it would prevent attackers from observing these events."
+This mentality requires an engineer to understand what security measure they're taking that go beyond the superstitious application of best practices.

 # An Unfair Question